apache/airflow/docs/concepts.rst

 DAG Runs
 ========

-A DAG run is a physical instance of a DAG, containing task instances that run for a specific ``execution_date``.
+A DAG run is an instantiation of a DAG, containing task instances that run for a specific ``execution_date``.

 A DAG run is usually created by the Airflow scheduler, but can also be created by an external trigger.
 Multiple DAG runs may be running at once for a particular DAG, each of them having a different ``execution_date``.